Code-Institute-Submissions/lilychuang78-milestone1/README.md

 The Aim:
 This project is to build a personal protfolio website for potential recruiters.
-The website includes a navigation of home page, work experiences, skills, contact form, project (links), and download (cv).
+The website includes a navigation of home page, work experiences, skills, contact form, project (links), and download (cv link).

 Development Tools:
 Github